Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-luck-legends/_index.md

 I saw so much potential in this idea that I wrote down ~10 valid game ideas with it the same day.
 A few weeks later, I had time to work on the first few, and this project was born.

+## Credits

+The fonts used are **Lost (Leonest)** for headings and **Effloresce** for body text.
+Some generative AI was used for illustrations in some of the games.
+Everything else---code, ideas, graphics, rules, etcetera---is entirely mine.